Basin Reserve: Event history

-The Australasian athletic championships were held at Basin Reserve on 26–27 December 1911.
-These were a combined Australian and New Zealand championship in which New Zealanders won all the track events and Australians won all the field events.
+The Australasian Athletic Championships were held at the Basin Reserve on 26–27 December 1911.
+This was a combined Australian and New Zealand championship, at which New Zealanders won all the track events and Australians won all the field events.

-Before sailing on the 1921–22 Kangaroo tour of Great Britain, the Australian rugby league team stopped in Wellington for an exhibition match at the Basin Reserve.
+Before embarking on the 1921–22 Kangaroo tour of Great Britain, the Australian rugby league team stopped in Wellington for an exhibition match at the Basin Reserve.